dwightvj/PIC16B-Project/README.md

 After using the predictor, please go to the **Give Us Feedback** page so we can understand where our model is succeeding are where it needs improvement.

-Additionally, if you navigate to the **Find Your Perfect Dog** page you can gauge based on a short set of questions what dog breeds are best for you.
-Preference sinclude a canine's size, ability to be trained, and loudness among other things.

 ## Using the Dog Breed Recommender

 Going to the **Find Your Perfect Dog** page brings you to our breed recommender page.
 Here, you can input a variety of characteristics you want in a dog using the sliders on the page.
 Then, after clicking submit, the model will display the top three dog breeds that match your wanted characteristics.
 If you want to try a different set of character traits, simply move the sliders and click submit again, as the model will automatically reset when the sliders are moved.